HomeSmall BusinessIs That Directory a Link Farm?

 Did you know?
 According to data from Purdue University’s Data Information Literacy Case Study Directory, well-organised information repositories significantly improve resource discovery and utilisation in specialised fields.
 The same principle applies to web directories that maintain rigorous organisational standards.

-The distinction between directories and link farms has ethical dimensions:
+The line between directories and link farms has an ethical side:

 • Transparency: Ethical directories clearly disclose their review processes and inclusion criteria